 But remember that at the highest level of bodybuilding, every advantage helps.
 This could go some way to explaining why vegan bodybuilders and athletes in general struggle to make the very top level.

-A predominantly plant-based diet can make it difficult to consume a high calorie diet, as most plants are not calorie dense.
-You can get your calories from nuts, avocadoes, and oils such as olive oil or coconut oil.
+A predominantly plant-based diet can make it difficult to consume a high-calorie diet, as most plants are not calorie dense.
+You can get your calories from nuts, avocados, and oils such as olive oil or coconut oil.

 Protein can come from vegan protein powders, beans, soy protein, rice, quinoa, buckwheat, lentils, and chia seeds.

 Some vegetables can also be surprisingly high in protein (broccoli, Brussels sprouts, kale, and spinach).
 But it does take quite a lot of these foods to hit your protein targets.
 Which can be difficult when you’re on a bulk.

 How to be Successful as a Vegan Bodybuilder